virocon-organization/virocon/docs/detailed_examples.rst

 whether the distribution is conditional or not: "distribution", "intervals", "conditional_on", "parameters".
 The key "intervals" is only used when describing unconditional distributions while the keys "conditional_on" and "parameters" are only used when describing conditional variables.
 The key "distributions" needs to be specified in both cases.
-With the key "distribution" an object of :class:`~virocon.distributions` is committed.
+With "distribution" an object of :class:`~virocon.distributions` is committed.
 Here, we indicate the statistical distribution which describes the environmental variable best.
 In "intervals" we indicate, which method should be used to split the range of values of the first environmental variable into intervals.
 The conditional variable is then dependent on intervals of the first environmental variable.
 The key "conditional_on" indicates the dependencies between the variables of the model.
-One entry per distribution/dimension.
+Only one entry per distribution/dimension is possible.
 It contains either None or int.
 If the first entry is None, the first distribution is unconditional.
 If the following entry is an int, the following distribution depends on the first dimension as already described above.
 In "parameters" we indicate the dependency functions that describe the dependency of the statistical parameters on the independent environmental variable.

 Here, dist_description_0 is the independent variable which is described by a Weibull distribution and split in equally sized intervals of width 0.5. dist_description_1 is described by a Lognormal distribution and is conditional on the